wcDogg/windows/windows-product-key.md

 **Do I own my Operating System?**

 I'm old enough to remember installing my OS from floppy discs or a CD.
-On the disk envelope there was a sticker with the licence key.
+On the disk envelope there was a sticker with the license key.
 You had to hang on to that disc & key for when you royaly screwed up & needed to reinstall.
 I had 2 disc binders full of them.

 Discs are still a thing, but nou we can download an OS & purchase a key online.
-You still need to hang on to the key, but you can dowload as needed.
+You still need to hang on to the key, but you can download as needed.

 Today I'm setting up my new computer.
 It came with Windows 11 Pro already installed and ready to activate.
 My invoice has a line item for the OS.
 That got me thinking ...
 Where's my license key?
 What happens if I need to reinstall?
 Can I deactivate it on this computer and use in on another?